top of page

 Choreographer and Dancer

 Victoria Lynn Awkward is a multi-hyphenate creator, administrator, educator and the Director of VLA DANCE.
 She pursued her multiple interests at Goucher College and graduated with high honors in Dance, Visual Art and Secondary Education.
 As the Director of VLA DANCE she is researching how to lead with joy, pleasure, and breath in and outside of art making practices.
 This work is guided through the lineage of Black and queer liberation practitioners.
 Alongside directing VLA DANCE, Victoria is a freelance artist, who most recently choreographed for Huntington Theater, Company One Theatre, Boston Lyric Opera, and Commonwealth Shakespeare.
+As a performer she has worked for Jasmine Hearn, Shura Baryshnikov, Jenna Pollack, and others.
 Victoria is also an educator having worked at Salem State University, Brown University, West End House, Middlesex School, and Urbanity Dance.
 She continues to deepen her teaching practices as a mentee with Midday Movement Series.
 Victoria is currently a Brother Thomas Fellow, and recipient of the Next Steps for Boston Grant Dance Program as well as a recipient of the Queer (Re)public Theater Offensive Residency.
 Through her work she aims to inspire people to pause and reflect on their actions towards themselves, their community and their environment.

 Pianist